Inno-MT-CoMonSENSE-Project/arduino_loRa/README.md

 Then we have configured the LoRaWAN server settings and chose LoRaWAN forwarder as an IoT service and configured its server address (corresponding IP) and ports (port: *1700*).
 Also, the frequency of the radio is set to *868100000*.

-### Application server configuration
-Once all entities are configured, there is a need to properly set-up the application server.
-The application server on http://localhost:8080/ with the following credentials:

-  - Username: *admin*
-  - Password: *admin*

-The following needs to be created:
-  - Network server at: *localhost:8080*
-  - Service profile with previously created network server attached to it.
-  - Device profile:
-    - LoRaWAN MAC version is set to *1.0.2*
-    - LoRaWAN Regional Parameters version is set to *B*
-    - In CLASS-B tab, the fields are: *checked*, *30*, *every 8 seconds*, *5*, *1*
-    - In CLASS-C tab, the fields are: *checked*, *60*
-    - In CODEC tab, the Payload Codec is set to *Cayenne LPP*
-  - Gateway, where as a Gateway ID we use the ID of given Gateway
-  - Application with a Service profile associated.
-    - Device within an application needs to be created with Frame-counter validation *disabled*, Device profile associated and either given or randomly generated Device EUI.
-    - The newly created device need to have an Activation configured because we are using ABP (Activation-by-personalisation), where both Network session key and Application session key needs to be provided, we generate them randomly on the application server.
     -  When registering a new device, Uplink and Downlink frame-counter are set to 0.
 More on the matter of frame counters here: https://www.thethingsnetwork.org/docs/lorawan/security.html#frame-counters

 Once the Application server is configured, we can upload a sketch to Arduino.